Make this delicious Restaurant Style Mutton Rara curry at home using my simple recipe. It’s robust, hearty and so flavorful.

 Now add the marinated mutton along with the marinade and cook on high heat for 5-6 minutes.

-Add tomatoes, coriander powder, turmeric powder, garam masala powder, and a cup of water.
+Add 1 cup of grated fresh tomatoes, 2 teaspoon coriander powder, ½ teaspoon turmeric powder, 1 teaspoon garam masala powder, and 1 cup of water and mix well.

-Close the lid of the cooker and pressure cook until mutton is softened.
+Close the lid of the cooker and pressure cook for 1 whistle over high heat.

 Frequently Asked Questions

-Traditionally, Mutton Rara is made with both mutton pieces and minced mutton, and this is what makes it different from other Curries.
-But you can follow the recipe and make it without minced mutton too.
+Traditionally, Mutton Rara is made with both mutton pieces and minced mutton, and this is what makes it different from other curries.
+But you can skip adding minced mutton to the recipe if you wish to.

 I usually marinate the mutton for about an hour.
 But if you have time in your hand, you can keep it for 3 to 4 hours too.